 At Sedbergh, our pupils are fortunate enough to receive an extraordinarily high level of pastoral care and adult interaction.
 Moving to an online platform will not change this, but it will alter the way it is delivered.
 All pupils will be able to contact any member of staff they wish to talk to via Microsoft Teams and will be encouraged to do so if they have problems or just want to talk.

 In addition, tutors will be in contact with their tutees every day to check on progress, to try to trouble- shoot issues and to provide a familiar and reassuring contact.
 In addition, tutors will engage in a weekly video call to discuss things in more detail.
-PSHE will still be taught formally by tutors in the usual classroom setting.
+PSHE will still be taught formally by tutors in their regular timetabled slot.

 Housemasters/Housemistresses will also be in contact frequently and will make at least weekly direct communication with individuals.
 Although we have formalised the regularity of our communication, this does not mean this is the only time pupils will receive contact and it must be noted that these communication channels are always open.
 Housemasters/Housemistresses and Tutors will also be in close contact with parents and will happily field any questions or queries about pupils’ progress and well-being, as usual.